Sean Spicer: Rockville High School Rape The Reason Immigration Is A Priority

 The rape at Rockville High School in Maryland has been addressed by White House Press Secretary Sean Spicer in a statement on Tuesday.
 Spicer cited the rape and assault of an unnamed 14-year-old girl at the Maryland high school last week as the reason Donald Trump has made illegal immigration a priority.

-According to reports, an as yet unnamed 14-year-old girl was violently raped, sodomized and forced to perform oral sex on two boys after they pulled her into a cubicle in the boy’s bathroom at the high school.
-The alleged attackers have been identified as Jose O. Montano, 17, from El Salvador and Harry E. Sanchez-Milian, 18, a native of Guatemala.
+According to reports, an as yet unnamed 14-year-old girl was violently raped, sodomized, and forced to perform oral sex on two boys after they pulled her into a cubicle in the boy’s bathroom at the high school.
+The alleged attackers have been identified as Jose O. Montano, 17, from El Salvador, and Harry E. Sanchez-Milian, 18, a native of Guatemala.

-FOX News have reported that Sanchez-Milian is a known illegal immigrant and has been arraigned to appear before an immigration judge after he was found to have entered the country illegally when stopped by a Border Patrol agent in Rio Grande, Texas in 2016.
+FOX News have reported that Sanchez-Milian is a known illegal immigrant and has been arraigned to appear before an immigration judge after he was found to have entered the country illegally when stopped by a Border Patrol agent in Rio Grande, Texas, in 2016.

 Speaking to press on Tuesday, Sean Spicer referenced the attack, using the incident as an example of why Trump has made immigration reform a top priority.